 Some might prefer multi gyms and cable machines in the gym to do this exercise; whatever floats your boat.
 If you're working out at home, you can perform standard pecs flys using resistance bands while laying on the floor, although you won't be able to open your chest up quite the same degree as Arnie does in the video above.
 Nevertheless, pecs flys are still worth doing however you can.

-After adjusting the plates (I used the Core Fitness Adjustable Dumbbell so it was easy), I slowly lowered the weights to see how far down I can go.
-After a couple of slow reps, I started busting out proper, deep pecs flys and, boy oh boy, my pecs were on fire.
+After adjusting the plates (I used the Core Fitness Adjustable Dumbbell, so it was easy), I slowly lowered the weights to see how far down I could go.
+After a couple of slow reps, I started busting out proper, deep pecs flys and, boy, oh boy, my pecs were on fire.

 Be careful, though: you'll need to stretch before the workout to be able to open your chest up to that degree.
 Not to mention, using heavier weights and performing this exercise without the correct form can also compromise your shoulders; a proper warm-up is crucial.